 Commentary from Flippy (your trapped narrator)

-*mutters while closing ledger* A far more reasonable approach than my original suggestion of using it to commission a golden statue of myself...
+*mutters* A more reasonable approach than my original suggestion of commissioning a golden statue of myself...

 Commentary from Flippy (your trapped narrator)